fattureincloud/api-filter/README.md

 - _Int_: 46
 - _Double_: 12.34

+You can _escape the single quote_ in a string value by doubling it.
+The filter will take care of returning the expected string.

 It is also possible to **match a String against a Pattern** using one of those operators:
 - _Like_: 'like', 'LIKE'
 - _Contains_: 'contains', 'CONTAINS'